-Check Remedy Is the image brightness set correctly?
-Adjust the Brightness setting from the Configuration menu.
-Image - Brightness p.66 Is the contrast adjusted correctly?
-Adjust the Contrast setting from the Configuration menu.
-Image - Contrast p.66 Is it time to replace the lamp?
-When the lamp is nearly ready for replacement, the images be- come darker and the color quality becomes poorer.
-When this happens, replace the lamp with a new lamp. • p.93
+Check Remedy Is it time to replace the lamp?
+When the lamp is nearly ready for replacement, the images become darker and the color quality becomes poorer.
+When this happens, replace the lamp with a new lamp. p.106

 Projection stops automatically